RV Solar Panels: What You Need To Know

 Start by looking at your battery label.
 It might be located on the top, OR the side of your battery(ies).

-It will list who made it and the battery part number.
+There, it will list who made it and the battery part number.

 Enter the manufacturer and part number into Google.
 This should take you to some sort of battery specification page.